vora-bei/cdn-static-database/README.md

 # Search cdn indice
 ## Mongo query compatible search engine.
 Deploy assets of indice to CDN.
-This is This is a helper library for the gatsby plugin "gatsby-cdn-search-plugin".
+This is a helper library for the gatsby plugin "gatsby-cdn-search-plugin".
 But you can use it independently.

 ### Base usage